wilsonmar/wilsonmar.github.io/calendar/index.md

 Click "OVERVIEW" at the upper-right to toggle that menu to see the rest of the chart.

-WARNING: Adjustment is needed for Summer Time (Daylight Savings) in some countries.
+WARNING: Adjustment is needed for Summer Time (Daylight Savings) in many countries.

-Based on <a target="_blank" href="https://www.timeanddate.com/worldclock/meeting.html">timeanddate.com</a> and <a target="_blank" href="https://www.worldtimebuddy.com/">WorldTimeBuddy</a>.
+Some countries (Greenland, China, etc.) use a single time zone that spans a large area.

 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1695260529/TimeZonesMap-2541x1578_utytfs.jpg"><img alt="TimeZonesMap-2541x1578.jpeg" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1695260529/TimeZonesMap-2541x1578_utytfs.jpg"><br /><em>Click on map for full screen</em></a>

+There are also <a target="_blank" href="https://www.timeanddate.com/worldclock/meeting.html">timeanddate.com</a> and <a target="_blank" href="https://www.worldtimebuddy.com/">WorldTimeBuddy</a>.

 ## Talk to me!